INXS: 2005–2011: J.D. Fortune era

 With Fortune as lead singer, INXS released the single "Pretty Vegas" on 4 October 2005.
 The single reached No. 5 on the iTunes Store ranking of daily most downloaded songs on its first day.
 It peaked at No. 9 in Australia and No. 37 on the Billboard Hot 100, and became a huge radio airplay hit in Fortune's native Canada.
 On 29 November 2005, Switch—the band's first album with Fortune as lead singer—was released in the United States via Epic Records.
 The band's new line-up started a world tour in support of Switch in January 2006.
 In September 2006, INXS and Epic Records parted ways.
 The band then performed at the 2006 NRL Grand Final.

 INXS toured Australia and New Zealand in March 2007, with Simple Minds and support band Arrested Development.
-After the cancellation of a 31 August 2007 show in Cleveland, Ohio, INXS placed a statement on their website stating "Due to ongoing medical issues with Garry Beers' hand, the band's doctor has urged the band to not play more than three shows in a row or risk permanent damage to Garry's hand."
+After the cancellation of a 31 August 2007 show in Cleveland, Ohio, INXS placed a statement on their website saying "Due to ongoing medical issues with Garry Beers' hand, the band's doctor has urged the band to not play more than three shows in a row or risk permanent damage to Garry's hand."

 The band signed with Petrol Electric Records in December 2008, reuniting them with former manager Chris Murphy.
 On 16 February 2009, J.D.
 Fortune told Entertainment Tonight Canada that INXS had let him go from the band with a shake of the hand at an airport in Hong Kong.
 On 23 February 2009, Chris Murphy, INXS creative director and global business strategist and former manager, in an interview with The Daily Telegraph, said J.D. was not sacked and, in fact, "the band made it known to him that they had not ruled out seeing a return by Fortune."
 He also stated J.D. was next on his list to call regarding a major recording contract he was negotiating for the band.

 In an interview with Sun Media published on 6 March 2009, J.D.
 Fortune clarified his claim that he had been fired at an airport.
 After returning to Canada from Hong Kong, Fortune believed there were still two more legs of the INXS 2007 tour to complete.
 When the rest of the tour was cancelled and the band did not return his calls for 10 months, he believed he was out of the band.